IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## Expectations (What you have)
 * You have little to no experience developing operators
 * You have little to no knowledge on Kubernetes Operators concepts
+* You have a basic understanding of Kubernetes concepts

 ## Expectations (What you want)
 * You want to learn the basic concepts and steps needed to develop a Golang based operator to manage Kubernetes resources